Glossary

 Total of 7 multi-stakeholder groups of selected experts (one per region) that oversee the achievement of a value- chain mission in given region of the SoTecIn Factory.
 Mission Council acts as a ‘guardian’ of this broader mission.
 It also comprises a range of different actors who share common traits – an interest in the outcome of the mission, value chain and context specific expertise, a local network to help its progression.

-A well-defined critical problem that circular ventures incubated in SoTecIn Factory will aim to solve throughout the program.
+A well-defined critical problem that circular ventures incubated in SoTecIn Factory could aim to solve throughout the program.

-Challenges will be proposed by Challenge Owners and formulated in such a way that they not only support the challenge owners in meeting their needs, but importantly, contribute to a wider societal value through its contribution to the broader mission.
+Challenges are proposed by Challenge Owners and formulated in such a way that they not only support the challenge owners in meeting their needs, but importantly, contribute to a wider societal value through its contribution to the broader mission.

 Sustainable Industry Transformation 101